Definition of Menopause Headaches

 Menopause Sinus Headache Symptoms

 Sinus headaches, also common during menopause, involve clogged sinus cavities.
-Women may find themselves experiencing facial pressure and aches, particularly around the nose and eyes, and nasal congestion.
+Women may find themselves experiencing facial pressure, particularly around the nose and eyes, nasal congestion and aching in the face.

 Causes of Menopause Headaches